jeffersongirao/source-ranges-controller/README.md

 NOTE: This is an alpha-status project.
 We do regular tests on the code and functionality, but we can not assure a production-ready stability.

-Source Ranges Controller enforces loadBalancerSourceRanges for Kubernetes Services based on ConfigMap specified via Annotations
+Source Ranges Controller sets loadBalancerSourceRanges to Kubernetes Services through a ConfigMap

+## Requirements
+Source Ranges controller is meant to be run on Kubernetes 1.8+.
+All dependecies have been vendored, so there's no need to any additional download.